piotrgredowski/are_repos_up_to_date/README.md

 Place this repository in some cozy place from where it can be started.

-`install.sh` script will work only on Linux and create systemd service, enable it and start.
+`install.sh` script will work only on Linux and OSX and create systemd (launchd on OSX) service, enable it and start.
 In consequence `check_repos.py` will check for repositories indicated in `repos.yaml` file.

 > NOTE: Python packages has (as far as I know) to be installed globally, not in virtualenv.